Do I need a TV licence in the UK? (Updated 2024)

 The licensing laws still apply if you do any of these activities on a device that isn’t a television.
 For example, if you stream live sports matches on a tablet or laptop you would still need a TV licence.

-Otherwise, if you don’t use any of these services, you don’t need a licence.
+If you don’t use any of these services, you don’t need a licence.

 I just use my TV for streaming services, do I need a licence?